Best Things to do in Kotor Montenegro with Kids

-We recently visited the beautiful country of Montenegro for the first time as a family.
+We recently visited the beautiful country of Montenegro on a family road trip.
 One of our first stops was in the beautiful old town of Kotor.
-There is so much culture and history here and a lovely place to visit.
-We had such a great time there so here is our guide on the best things to do in Kotor Montenegro with kids.
+We had such a great time there, so here is our guide on the best things to do in Kotor, Montenegro, with kids.

-For reference, my boys were aged 4 and 14 months at the time of our visit which was in April 2024.
+For reference, my boys were aged 4 years old and 14 months old at the time of our visit, which was in April 2024.

 YOU MAY ALSO LIKE: